 Contact one of the national ICBL campaign members.
 If there is no campaign in your country then consider starting your own campaign!
 If you are from a non-governmental organization, read how to become a member.

-We are challenging governments worldwide to increase efforts to complete their major obligations under the Mine Ban Treaty within 10 years of the Third Review Conference taking place in June 2014.
+We ask governments worldwide to increase efforts to complete their major obligations under the Mine Ban Treaty by 2025.

 4. Send a lobbying letter

 - Read 'Lobbying Letters' for tips and templates for writing a lobbying letter to send to your government about the implementation or universalization of the Mine Ban Treaty.
 You could:

 - Write to one of the States Parties with clearance obligations to finish clearing landmines.

 - Write to one of the countries that have not joined the Mine Ban Treaty.
 Urge them to get on board right away!

 - Write to those countries that are in a position to fund/increase funding in mine clearance, victim assistance or advocacy efforts.

 Meet with mine action and victim assistance authorities in your country, and tell them to step up efforts to complete landmine clearance as soon as possible and to provide adequate assistance to landmine victims.